Tips for Relieving A Dental Visit Anxiety

 If none of the other techniques have worked for you, and you can still not access regular dental care, it might be time to look into sedation dentistry.
 As the name suggests, this technique allows patients to be fully sedated – via some form of anesthesia – during their procedure.
 It’s not only for surgeries!
 Many patients with severe anxiety use it for routine cleanings and check-ups.

 If you think sedation dentistry might be right for you, ask your dentist if they offer it.
 Not all dental practices do – so you might have to change to a different provider.
 You’ll probably also want to check that your insurance will cover the cost of the medication they use to put you under.
 Some insurance will only cover certain medications or allow them for specific reasons.
-Contact our NW Calgary dental clinic today for more information.
+Contact our dental clinic in NW Calgary today for more information.

 Schedule Hygiene